matician255/BRAIN-TUMOUR-AUTOSEGMENTATION-FOR-MRI-SCANS/README.md

 2.  **Dataset Setup:**
   * Get the data at [Medical Segmentation Decathlon](https://decathlon-10.grand-challenge.org/)

-4.  **Running the Code:** Provide commands to train the model, evaluate it, or run inference on new data.
+3.  **Running the Code:** Provide commands to train the model, evaluate it, or run inference on new data.

     ```bash
-    # Sample Inference Script
     from tensorflow.keras.models import load_model

     # Define custom objects